nccgroup/kube-auto-analyzer/README.md

 ## Usage

-First up you'll need to install the gem.
-Until it's in rubygems use
+First up you'll need to install the gem. `gem install kube_auto_analyzer` should do the job and add the dependencies.

-`gem build kube_auto_analyzer.gemspec`

-then

-`gem install kube_auto_analyzer-0.0.1.gem`

 and that should put the kubeautoanalyzer command onto your path (assuming you have a sane ruby setup!)